-- 1. Explain what constitutes a safe healthcare environment and how the healthcare worker would promote positive practice. - 2.
-Evaluate the qualities and skills that are required by a healthcare worker. - 3.
-Plan and reflect on own personal and professional development. - 4.
-Practice safe delivery of care to meet the needs of service users and provide a positive care environment.
+- 1. Explain the idea of a safe care environment, the role of the care worker within it and how the care worker would promote positive practice. - 2.
+Evaluate the required qualities and skills that would be required by a care worker. - 3.
+Describe the range of safe practices that a care worker is required to demonstrate within a care setting. - 4.
+Recognise the value and role of person centred care.